w3c/wcag2ict/introduction.md

 * Updated sections:
     <div class="note">
       <ul>
-        <li>Most of the existing sections have undergone WCAG2ICT Task Force review and updates.</li>
+        <li>All of the existing sections have undergone WCAG2ICT Task Force review to identify the necessary updates.</li>
         <li>Many sections needed only minor editorial and link URL updates, such as the guidance for the WCAG 2.0 success criteria.</li>
       </ul>
     </div>